Evil Geniuses: Dota 2

+As of November 1, 2023, Evil Geniuses releases its roster.

 Counter-Strike

 EG had multiple Counter-Strike Source teams during the late 2000s and early 2010s.

 In September 2019, Evil Geniuses acquired the Counter-Strike: Global Offensive (CSGO) team of NRG Esports the day before ESL One New York 2019.
 The original team consisted of Peter "stanislaw" Jarguz, Tarik "tarik" Celik, Vincent "Brehze" Cayonte, Ethan "Ethan" Arnold, Tsvetelin "CeRq" Dimitrov, and Chet "ImAPet" Singh as coach.
 At ESL One New York, EG was in Group B, alongside Danish superstars Astralis, FaZe Clan, and OpTic Gaming.
 EG's opening match was against FaZe Clan, in which they won 2–0.
 The following match was against Astralis, in which EG defeated them 2–0, something they have done only twice before and qualified for the playoffs.
 Evil Geniuses defeated G2 Esports 2–0.
 In the Grand Final, Evil Geniuses faced Astralis again, this time in a best of five.
 EG took the first map 16–3 and the second map 16–12.
 Unfortunately, on match point, EG choked a 4-round lead after reaching 15–11 and eventually lost the map 20–22.
 The next map, after struggling in the first half, EG won 16–8 and won the series 3–1.
 Brehze was named MVP of the event.
 At DreamHack Masters Malmö 2019, Evil Geniuses placed last alongside North, TyLoo, and fellow North Americans, Team Envy.